Sheffield United 1 Spurs 0: Blades one step from Wembley after more cup woe for Kane and Spurs

 A flicked header from Ivan Perisic was fortunately straight at Foderingham, but there was no onslaught.
 Substitute Kane was soon limbering up.

-The more regular chants for his appearance were indicative of their fans growing unease.He finally arrived, belatedly.
+The more regular chants for his appearance were indicative of Spurs fans growing unease.He finally arrived, belatedly.

 But the decisive moment came in the Spurs goal, while Kane nodded a late chance to level wide.
 No third goal on successive trips to the Lane.
 Not this time and the watching Antonio Conte, still back home convalescing in Italy, won’t be feeling any better as he gets ready for his return to England.